-If you are on a hunt for a new power rock, you might get stuck because of so many options out there.
+If you are on a hunt for a new power rack, you might get stuck because of so many options out there.
 I’ve reviewed close to 30 power racks and this time, I’ve taken a closer look at HulkFit 1000-Pounds capacity power rack.

-This is a fully-functional power rack with a multi-purpose design and features.
+This is a fully-functional power cage with a multi-purpose design and features.
 HulkFit brand is one of the well established brands that focuses on home-gym fitness equipment.
 This includes power racks, half racks, bars, dumbbells, attachments, etc. Here we are about to review their 1000-lbs capacity full power rack.

-HulkFit Power Rack Reviewed
+HulkFit 1000-Pound Power Rack Reviewed

 Weight Post Size

 The entire frame is made of heavy-duty square steel frame with H-shape base for increased stability and safety.
 The base is also protected by rubber feet.
 The whole cage is a combination of yellow (mainly) and black colors.

 Two additional solid steel safety bars are included with J-Hooks.
 HulkFit also provides 2 extra J-Hooks.